Ranger's Apprentice: The Sorcerer in the North

 It's been years since Will and his friends helped defend Skandia against the Temujai.
 After receiving his silver oakleaf and being assigned to Seacliff Fief, Will takes on his first mission as a full-fledged Ranger.
 A few weeks after arriving in the fief, a disguised Will is sent north to Castle Macindaw to investigate claims of sorcery.
 The lord of Castle Macindaw, Lord Syron, is ill and many believe a sorcerer has caused the illness.
 Will's friend and former wardmate Alyss, also in disguise, is sent to help him, but is captured by the rogue knight Keren who is responsible for poisoning Lord Syron.
 Will escapes from the castle with allies of Lord Syron, and travels into the forest to enlist the aid of the rumored sorcerer.
 This "sorcerer", who is in fact a gifted healer called Malcolm, agrees to help.
 Orman, Lord Syron's son, has also been poisoned by Keren, and is smuggled by Will to Malcolm.
 Will attempts to rescue Alyss, but Keren walks through the door and Will barely escapes in time.

 The Siege of Macindaw

 Will's friend Horace is sent to help him handle the situation at Castle Macindaw.
 Together, they devise a plan to take control of the castle and rescue Alyss, with the help of a group of Skandian raiders who have been stranded in Araluen.
-They infiltrate the castle and Will reaches the tower where Alyss is held, but Keren hypnotises her to believe Will is the enemy and orders her to kill him.
+They infiltrate the castle and Will reaches the tower where Alyss is held, but Keren hypnotises with a blue stone embedded on his sword to make her to believe Will is the enemy and orders her to kill him.
 At the last moment, Will confesses to Alyss that he loves her, and the hypnosis is broken.
 As Keren attacks Will, Alyss defeats him.
 Meanwhile, the Skandians, led by Horace, take control of the castle.
 Later, Will returns to Seacliff Fief and receives a letter from Alyss with her own love confession.